Welcome!

 Talk With Our Team

 If you have questions about preparing for camp, how to help your child adjust for their first overnight camp experience, or anything else camp-related, please let us know!
 We appreciate the chance to chat with our first-year families and are here to help.
-Schedule a call, send us an email or call us directly at 800-554-2267 x.0.
+Schedule a call, send us an email, drop in to online office hours, or call us directly at 800-554-2267 x.0.

 Preparing for Camp